 Approximately 184,000 youth age 18-24 in Illinois are considered "disconnected", meaning they are not attending school and are not working.
 This number is approximately 15% of the 18-24 population statewide.
 Meanwhile, unemployment among this group stands at 22.1%, according to USBLS data, approximately five times that of the state as a whole.
 To address these issues, the IWIB created the Disadvantaged Youth Career Pathways Task Force to develop recommendations for building pilot projects that will seek to blend different sources of public funds, engage businesses for work-based learning and other initiatives and create sustainable career pathways for youth throughout the state.
-As a part of that effort, Commerce is currently building initiatives to specifically address out-of-school youth in the foster care system, as well as youth who are justice-involved.
+The "Report of the Illinois Disadvantaged Youth Task Force" was accepted by the IWIB in February 2016.
+Recommendations include: reinvigoration of cross-agency and cross-sector statewide supports for career pathway system development under the framework of Illinois pathways, creation of regional opportunity youth systems and the continuation of the work of the Youth Task Force as a function of the IWIB.
+The full report is available in Attachment E.